theFairdon/BLRS/README.md

-# This is a Business Location Recommendation System that recommend ideal locations for business operations.
+# Spotheld is a Restaurant's Business Location Recommendation System with Ai/Ml that recommend an optimal location for the business operations of restaurant owners.

-# Philipp Amana is the Pioneer of Business Location Recommendation System.
+# Philipp Amana is the Pioneer of Spotheld which is a Restaurant's Business Location Recommendation System.